 PTA DIVERSITY DEFINITION

 The recognition of diversity within associates is valuing differences and similarities in people through actions and accountability.
-These differences and similarities include, but are not limited to age, ethnicity, language and culture, socioeconomic status, education background, gender, geographic location, marital status, mental ability, national origin, organizational position and tenure, parental status, physical ability, political philosophy, race, religion and work experience.
+These differences and similarities include but are not limited to age, ethnicity, language and culture, socioeconomic status, education background, gender, geographic location, marital status, mental ability, national origin, organizational position and tenure, parental status, physical ability, political philosophy, sexual orientation, race, religion and work experience.